lanuxos/chaiyogcpseason4/CreateandManageCloudSQLforPostgreSQLInstances.md

 -
 ### promote a cloud sql to be a stand-alone instance for reading and writing data
 -
-### implement coud sql for postgresql iam database authentication
+### implement cloud sql for postgresql iam database authentication
 -
 ### configure and test point-in-time recovery
 -